-Capturing the attention of buyers and showing your home at its best is key to a successful sale – but this can be more challenging in the cold, wet and dark winter months.
+Capturing the attention of buyers and showing your home at its best is key to a successful sale – but this can be more challenging in the cold and dark winter months.

-Kevin Shaw, National Sales Director at property specialist Leaders, says: “It can be difficult to show off the best features of a property in poor weather or on days where it is dark by mid-afternoon.
+Kevin Shaw, our Sales Managing Director, says: “It can be difficult to show off the best features of a property in poor weather or on days where it is dark by mid-afternoon.
 But by following a few simple steps, sellers can create a warm and inviting atmosphere to improve saleability during the winter.”

 He has put together a list of his top five tips on how to make your home stand out at this time of year.

 1) First impressions